Matteo Quintarelli

 Matteo Quintarelli (born 13 June 2007) is an Italian racing driver who lives in Dubai.
-He currently competes in the 2024–25 Asian Le Mans Series with Ultimate AF Corse in the LMP3 Category.
+He last competed in the 2024–25 Asian Le Mans Series with Ultimate AF Corse in the LMP3 Category.
 He previously competed in Formula 4 with Sainteloc Racing in the Formula 4 UAE Championship and F4 Spanish Championship respectively.

+He is not related to fellow Italian racing driver Ronnie Quintarelli.